Brief History of ITIC Curves

-Back in 1977 a group formed with the mission of developing a curve to show the ability of computer equipment to ride through voltage events.
-This group then was called the Computer & Business Equipment Manufacturer’s Association (CBEMA).
+In 1977 a group called the Computer & Business Equipment Manufacturer’s Association (CBEMA) formed with the mission of developing a curve to show the ability of computer equipment to withstand voltage events.
 This group published a curve as part of IEEE Std 446.
-Fast forward to 1996 the curve became the Information Technology Industry Council (ITIC).
-In that year they made some tweaks and published the curve still being used today.
-This curve is a characteristic curve meant to represent typical loads and how sensitive the loads are to voltage events.
-Some loads have been found to be have longer ride through times and some loads have been found to be less tolerant.
+In 1996, this group became the Information Technology Industry Council (ITIC), and published the curve still being used today.
+This curve is meant to represent typical loads and how sensitive the loads are to voltage events.
+Some loads have been found to be have longer ride-through times and some loads have been found to be less tolerant.

 How to Read the Curve

-Looking first at the y-axis you will see the % of nominal voltage, and the x-axis represents time typically shown using a logarithmic scale.
-The idea is as long as the voltage is contained within the boundaries the load will be maintained.
-The examples above show events plotted both in and out of the boundaries.
-Equipment and system designers key in on the zero voltage limit which is 20 milliseconds in the current ITIC curve seen on the right.
+The y-axis displays the percentage of nominal voltage, and the x-axis represents time typically shown using a logarithmic scale.
+If the voltage is contained within the boundaries the load will be maintained.
+The example to the right shows events plotted both in and out of the boundaries.
+Equipment and system designers key in on the zero voltage limit which is 20 milliseconds.

 LayerZero Products & The ITIC Curve